Types of phishing attacks

 Enjoyed this?
 Spread the word to your friends.

-Cybercriminals are getting smarter.
-In recent years, they’ve devised more sophisticated types of phishing scams to tap into your personal information or steal your identity.
-Scammers no longer rely on basic phishing emails with obvious tricks.
-They masquerade as banks, credit card providers, friends, and colleagues.
-Their goal is to trick us into taking urgent action without thinking over the consequences.
 To avoid being scammed, it’s critical to understand the different types of phishing attacks and how they work.
 Many have clever, witty names, but these scams are no joke.
-Let’s explore common types of phishing attacks so you’re prepared if a hacker tries to reel you in.
+Let’s explore common online scamming techniques so you’re prepared if a hacker tries to reel you in.

 Beware of the phishing scam that targets us all.